 Fiddleheads and Ferns

 I’VE BEEN HELPING MY GIRLFRIEND plant her annual spring garden.
 This past week we became so excited to see ferns emerging from last fall’s transplants which we had placed near one of her big maple trees.
-I was a little nervous that Mother Nature wouldn’t support our new location but thankfully she delivered an array of newly minted fiddleheads and fronds coming from last fall's rhizomes for our pleasure and enjoyment.
+I was a little nervous that Mother Nature wouldn’t support our new location but thankfully she responded and delivered an array of newly minted fiddleheads and fronds coming from last fall's rhizomes for our pleasure and enjoyment.

 I'll bet you didn’t know that!